 In several states, repeat drunk driving offenders might be ordered to complete home alcohol monitoring as a condition of avoiding jail time.
 For example, South Dakota implemented a 24/7 Sobriety Program for certain convictions.
 If you’re arrested for a second or subsequent DUI, you’re required to refrain from alcohol use as a condition of your bond and use a portable alcohol monitoring device to ensure you remain sober.

 In Colorado, a judge may order you to refrain from drinking alcohol or risk going to jail if you have multiple DUI convictions and are perceived as having a serious drinking problem.
 Offenders in Washington state might also be able to avoid jail time with home alcohol monitoring.
 Texas DWI offenders may be court ordered to use an HMU (Home Monitoring Unit) if they don’t own their own vehicle, or have failed to comply with installing an ignition interlock device in their vehicle.

 Which legal cases include alcohol testing as a probation condition?

 In addition to drunk driving convictions, the courts may order you to complete home alcohol monitoring in civil domestic, child custody or assault cases to enforce your sobriety.
-A judge may also order using a home alcohol monitoring unit in criminal cases when the offender was intoxicated when they committed the crime or for people under 21 who commit crimes when intoxicated.
-This monitoring may require periodic alcohol breath testing on a pre-determined schedule assigned by the court.
+A judge may also order using a home alcohol monitoring device in criminal cases when the offender was intoxicated when they committed the crime or for people under 21 who commit crimes when intoxicated.
+This monitoring may require periodic alcohol breath testing on a predetermined schedule assigned by the court.

 Intoxalock Home eLERT